Lilian Staveley

-Lilian Louise Staveley (1871–1928) was a Christian writer and mystic whose anonymous works have only recently been credited to her.
+Lilian Louise Staveley (1871–1928) was a Christian writer and mystic whose anonymous works have only been credited to her after her death.

 Early life

 Lilian Louise Staveley (née Bowdoin) was the daughter of James Bowdoin (1811–1897) and his wife Charlotte Kate (née Costobadie) (1839–1920).
 Lilian was born to an affluent family, descended on both sides from Huguenots of the old French nobility.
 Her early life was not one of outward religious observance, but was rather one of privilege and learning.
 Along with two brothers, she was educated by tutors, governesses, and at boarding schools.
 She spoke four languages fluently and spent her summers in Italy.

 I was worshipping the Beautiful without giving sufficient thought to Him from Whom all beauty proceeds.
 Half a lifetime was to go by before I realized to what this habit was leading me—that it was the first step towards the acquirement of that most exquisite of all blessings—the gift of the Contemplation of God.

 As a young woman she became an atheist; a painful decision with which she struggled for two years.

 My intelligence said, "Resign yourself to what is, after all, the truth: console yourself with the world and material achievements."
 The heart said, "Resignation is impossible, for there is no consolation to the heart without God."
 I listened to my heart rather than my intelligence, and for two terrible years I fought for faith.

 While in Rome, visiting the temples, she was moved by the beauty of her surroundings and "a longing for her Lord so painfully real that the longing could not be denied".

 While she was highly sought after and offered many proposals, she entered into a secret engagement with Brigadier General William Cathcart Staveley but her parents refused, due to his lack of money, to allow the romance.
 Meanwhile, her father, with whom she was quite close, suffered from a heart condition that left him gravely ill for two years before his eventual death in 1897.
 His death had a profound impact on his daughter.
 "I became a semi-invalid, always suffering, too delicate to marry."
 When her health returned, she married Staveley on 30 September 1899 at Kensington, London though they were quickly separated for a time when he left for the Anglo-Boer War.

 At the end of the First World War she brought to John M. Watkins of London a manuscript.
 For the sake of her privacy and because her husband was still living and a general in the Army, she insisted on anonymity.

+She died in Dorset in 1928.

 It was only after her death that General Staveley learned that his wife of nearly thirty years had led a hidden spiritual life.